2022 Shanghai COVID-19 outbreak: Education

 As the caseload in the outbreak was growing, there were messages like "Shanghai will stop school" on Weibo.
 On March 8, a Shanghai official denied the possibility, but for students absent due to COVID-19 the platform "Air Class" would allow for education to continue.
 On March 12, in-person school was suspended, with students able to participate using platforms such as "Shanghai V-Class" or "Shanghai Education" instead.
 On May 7, Official announced the National College Entrance Examination in Shanghai will be extended to June, Senior High School Entrance Examination in Shanghai will extend to July, with lab and English speaking test section being removed and counted as full credit toward final score.

 Shanghai Ministry of Education stated all middle and high school student could come to school before June 14.

 Transportation

-On April 13, the Public Security Bureau of Shanghai announced that people in prevention areas must not enter "closing areas" and non-essential automobiles would also be prohibited.
+On April 13, the Public Security Bureau of Shanghai announced that people in prevention areas must not enter "closing areas"; nonessential automobiles would also be prohibited.